Akselera Tech

 5. Run your first N-Gram analysis after 30 days of data

-For the foundation on why intent-based targeting matters, read Demand Capture vs Demand Generation.
+To understand why intent-based targeting matters in the first place, read Demand Capture vs Demand Generation.
 For the weekly audit process that feeds your negative keyword list, see Search Terms Report Mastery.
-For a complete checklist of Google Ads settings that waste money, see Google Ads Default Settings That Waste Money.
+And for the full checklist of Google Ads settings that quietly drain your budget, see Google Ads Default Settings That Waste Money.

 Google Ads